-Periodically, the implementation program shall be evaluated by ODOT and Morrow County to ensure it is accomplishing the goals and objectives of the IAMP.
+Periodically, the implementation program shall be evaluated by the City, County, and ODOT, to ensure it is accomplishing the goals and objectives of the IAMP.
 Events that may trigger an IAMP review include:

-- Plan map and zone changes that have a "significant affect" pursuant to the Transportation Planning Rule, Section -0060 and impact the I-84/US 730 Interchange, or that are located within the IAMP Management Area. - Mobility measures at the I-84 ramp terminals exceed the adopted volume-to-capacity ratios.
+- Plan map and zone changes that have a "significant affect" pursuant to the Transportation Planning Rule, Section -0060 and impact the POM Interchange, or that are located within the IAMP Management Area. - Mobility measures at the I-84 ramp terminals exceed the adopted volume-to-capacity ratios.

 In addition to the established triggers for IAMP review, the agencies may request a review of the IAMP at any time if, in their determination, specific land use or transportation changes warrant a review of the underlying assumptions and/or recommendations within the IAMP.
-If the participants in the IAMP review meeting agree that, once the impacts of the "trigger" that necessitated the review are examined, an IAMP amendment is not warranted, a recommendation of "no action" may be documented and submitted in the form of a letter to the Morrow County Court and the Oregon Transportation Commission.
+If the participants in the IAMP review meeting agree that, once the impacts of the "trigger" that necessitated the review are examined, an IAMP amendment is not warranted, a recommendation of "no action" may be documented and submitted in the form of a letter to the City of Boardman City Council, Morrow County Court, and the Oregon Transportation Commission.

 If the findings and conclusions from the IAMP review meeting demonstrate the need for an update to the plan, review participants will initiate an IAMP update process.
 Initial steps in updating the IAMP will include scoping the planning process, identifying funding, and outlining a schedule for plan completion.
-Resulting changes to the IAMP will need to be adopted by the OTC as an amendment to the
+Once completed, IAMP updates will be required to be legislatively adopted, requiring a City Council public hearing, as an amendment to the City of Boardman Transportation System Plan and will be adopted by Morrow County Court (if affected) and the Oregon Transportation Commission as an update to the Oregon Highway Plan.